kathan3/hash_join_using_warpcore/README.md

 To compile and run this project, follow these steps:

- **Change Directory:**
-   Navigate to the root directory of this project.
+   Navigate to the root directory of this project and run the following commands.

    ```bash
    cd path/to/hash_join_warpcore